 Troy Spring State Park.
 About a half hour from Lafayette, Troy Spring is another swimming hole, but it has an unusual feature popular with snorkelers and divers – a shipwreck.
 The remains of a Civil War-era steamboat are at the bottom of the springs, sunk there to avoid capture in 1863.

-Suwanee River State Park.
+Suwannee River State Park.
 There are no springs here, but this park has miles of beautiful hiking trails and some interesting historic sites.
 It also has cabins and camping and would make an excellent base for exploring this region.
 Here’s a Florida Rambler story on Suwannee River State Park.